xabbu42/Master/arbeit.md

 Introduction
 ============

-Sergei Artemov first introduced the Logic of Proofs $LP$ in
+Sergei Artemov first introduced the Logic of Proofs (LP) in
 @artemov1995, where he introduced proof terms as explicit and constructive replacements of the $□$ modality in S4.[^source] Later more applications of this explicit notations were discovered for different epistemic logics [@brezhnev2001].
-So @artemov2008 introduced the more general notion of justification logics, where justification terms take over the role of the proof terms in $LP$.
-In any justification logic, $t{:}A$ is read as $t$ is a justification of $A$, leaving open what exactly that entails.
-Using different axioms and different operators various different justification logic counterparts where developed for the different modal systems used in epistemic logic (K, T, K4, S4, K45, KD45, S5, etc.).
+So @artemov2008 introduced the more general notion of justification logics where justification terms take over the role of the proof terms in $LP$.
+In any justification logic $t{:}A$ is read as $t$ is a justification of $A$, leaving open what exactly that entails.
+Using different axioms and different operators, various different justification logic counterparts where developed for the different modal systems used in epistemic logic (K, T, K4, S4, K45, KD45, S5, etc.).